chadwcarlson/hugo-demo-theme/content/demos/local-dev/deck.md

 {{< slide >}}
   <p>Use any local environment, but access your services live.</p>
   <aside class="notes">
-    Because you're application may depend on a number of our managed services, your local development environment will need the same access to those services that a deployed environment would have.
+    Because your application may depend on a number of our managed services, your local development environment will need the same access to those services that a deployed environment would have.
   </aside>
 {{< /slide >}}